Dance Map Directory

 BA, MA, MFA

-At Mills College, you’ll be encouraged to push the boundaries of your artistic vision as you pursue your BA, MA, or MFA degree in dance.
-You’ll integrate your physical and intellectual practice with close mentoring by our renowned faculty.
-And you’ll find inspiration and support from an inclusive community of dancers and scholars in the heart of the San Francisco Bay Area’s innovative dance scene.
-Expand every dimension of your art at Mills.
+At Mills College, you’ll be encouraged to push the boundaries of your artistic vision.
+You’ll integrate your physical and intellectual practice with close mentoring by our renowned faculty and support from our inclusive community of dancers.
+Find inspiration in the heart of the San Francisco Bay Area’s innovative dance scene: expand every dimension of your art at Mills.

 Department of Dance